 Once made, it keeps for a month or so in an airtight container.
 Any longer and will lose its flavour and end up tasting just like the one you bought.

-Add channa dal to pan to the pan.
+- Add the channa dal to pan to the pan.
 Keep stirring while roasting for about four minutes.
 Channa dal takes longer to cook than the spices and when roasted the dal should look browned or golden.
 Remove from heat and set aside on the plate.

-Add the curry leaves to the pan and roast until they become crisp.
+- Add the curry leaves to the pan and roast until they become crisp.
 Remove from heat and set aside on the plate.

-Turn off the flame and add the asafoetida to the pan.
+- Turn off the flame and add the asafoetida to the pan.
 Keep stirring until it changes colour and becomes aromatic – this should be less than one minute.
 Quickly remove from heat and set aside on the plate.

-Allow the roasted spices to cool to room temperature.
+- Allow the roasted spices to cool to room temperature.

-Add the turmeric to the cooled whole spices.
+- Add the turmeric to the cooled whole spices.
 Use a grinder or mortar and pestle to grind into a fine powder.

-Store in an airtight jar.
+- Store in an airtight jar.

 - This spice powder will keep for several weeks in a small airtight jar before losing its flavour.